Terraform

 action block reference

-block specifies a provider-defined action that you can invoke using the Terraform CLI or during an apply operation.
-Actions are operations included with providers that let Terraform perform day-two operations.
+The action block specifies a provider-defined action that you can invoke using the Terraform CLI or during an apply operation.
+Actions are preset operations built into providers that you can invoke to trigger automations outside of Terraform, such as Ansible playbooks and Lambda jobs.
+Refer to Invoke an action for more information.

 Configuration model